Article Updated: April 2023

 The enrollment capacity for each of the programs is 10 students per year, which ensures a small and close-knit cohort.
 Please also note that these programs only accept April intake.

 In principle, once you apply to either the i-BA or i-PM program, it is not allowed to change your program.
-You can find the requirements for each program in the Admission Guidelines 2021 [PDF]
+You can find the requirements for each program in the Admission Guidelines for 2023!

-Students will be conferred two degrees, MBA (Master of Business Administration) from the Graduate School of Management in Kyoto University, as well as MMH (Master of Management in Hospitality) from the School of Hotel Administration, Cornell SC Johnson College of Business.
+Students will be conferred two degrees, an MBA (Master of Business Administration) from the Graduate School of Management at Kyoto University, as well as an MMH (Master of Management in Hospitality) from the School of Hotel Administration, Cornell SC Johnson College of Business.

-The tuition per year for a graduate student at Kyoto University is 535,800 JPY, with the matriculation fee of 282,000 JPY and the entrance examination fee of 30,000 JPY.
+The tuition per year for a graduate student at Kyoto University is 535,800 JPY, with a matriculation fee of 282,000 JPY and an entrance examination fee of 30,000 JPY.